9/30/2022

 Figure 4 Comparison of 1H and 13C NMR of Fmoc-Gly-OH, Fmoc-Amox and Amox

 Motivated by these results, Fmoc-Phe-OH and Fmoc-Val-OH (10 g mini-trials each) were prepared using the method described above (Figures 5 and 6).
 The purity of the final product was confirmed by HPLC and NMR, showing no trace formation of dipeptide.
-The importance of the solvent during the work-up was also investigated.
+The importance of the solvent during work-up was also investigated.
 The resulting product was dissolved in DCM and extracted using distilled water.
 DCM work-up helped to remove traces of Amox, resulting in a pure product as confirmed by NMR (Fig. 7).

 Figure 5 (I) A. HPLC chromatogram of Fmoc-Phe-OH and Fmoc-Phe-Phe-OH eluting together